GoldLizard/Games/README.md

 Snake - WASD input.
 Literally just snake, 15x15 grid.
 Dimensions and speed can be edited in struct Game
         Missing true randomness but I dont feel like typing srand() in main and reuploading Done with ~123 lines

+Conway's Game of Life - Coordinate input like "20, 20" to place live cells
+                        Includes presets to choose from that have interesting behavior Done in ~100 lines